remix-run/remix/docs/discussion/08-state-management.md

 ## How Remix Simplifies State

-As you discussed in [Fullstack Data Flow][fullstack-data-flow] Remix seamlessly bridges the gap between the backend and frontend via mechanisms like loaders, actions, and forms with automatic synchronization through revalidation.
+As discussed in [Fullstack Data Flow](./03-data-flow) Remix seamlessly bridges the gap between the backend and frontend via mechanisms like loaders, actions, and forms with automatic synchronization through revalidation.
 This offers developers the ability to directly use server state within components without managing a cache, the network communication, or data revalidation, making most client-side caching redundant.

 Here's why using typical React state patterns might be an anti-pattern in Remix: